What is astigmatism?

 Are All Astigmatism Patients Nearsighted?

-Astigmatism is that it’s often related to other common eye conditions like myopia and hyperopia.
+Astigmatism is often related to other common eye conditions like myopia and hyperopia.
 Most patients first discover they have astigmatism after visiting the Optometrist for nearsightedness or farsightedness.

 Because astigmatism is so closely linked with other visual disorders, it’s often recommended eye care patients get their corneal sizes checked just to be on the safe side.
 This is especially true if patients are experiencing significant visual difficulties even with proper eyewear.